Danack/RfcCodex/rfc_attitudes.md

 typedef validateFn = function(string $item): bool;
 ```

-Would provide a lot more value to PHP, as well as allow existing code to continue to work, until in a future version of PHP the whole callable type could be remove.
+Would provide a lot more value to PHP, as well as allow existing code to continue to work, until in a future version of PHP the whole callable type could be removed.

 See also the [Function interfaces](https://wiki.php.net/rfc/functional-interfaces) RFC.